MineStein/BetterPotter/_Skripts/README.md

 # PotterPlus Skripts

-A collection of useful Skripts for usage with the PotterPlus config.
+A collection of Skripts that I find useful with the Magic plugin.